Dekkonot/bitbuffer/docs/index.md

 ## Why?

 Numbers take up a lot of space.
 Take the number `24930`.
-On its own, it's 5 bytes of space.
+When written out, it's 5 bytes.
 That's not an awful lot, but if you had to save hundreds of thousands of numbers of a similiar size, that's a lot of space spent on numbers alone.

 When written with this BitBuffer though, `24930` only takes up 2 bytes and becomes `ab`.